canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  Level indicates the type of certification:

       -  Certified is for for hardware that's ready to be deployed with Ubuntu.
+This is the option to choose for server hardware as that typically does not ship with a pre-installed operating system.

       -  Certified Pre-installed is for hardware that  ships with a (possibly customized) version of Ubuntu.
+This option is used almost exclusively for Client hardware such as desktops, laptops and tablets that typically ship with a pre-installed operating system.

    -  Is Private should be checked if the certification should be kept private.
 Note that this check box affects the certificate only, not